 Biotics clearly states that their products are only to be sold through healthcare professionals.
 They also disallow healthcare professionals from selling their products online unless they are selling to their own clients through a password-protected website.

-Even so, large online stores such as Pure Formulas and Professional Supplement Center brazenly display Biotics and many other contractually-restricted brands right on their front pages in blatant violation of these companies’ Internet reseller policies.
+Even so, several large online stores brazenly display Biotics and many other contractually-restricted brands right on their front pages in blatant violation of these companies’ Internet reseller policies.

 Do you see why this is so bothersome?
 Because in order to do this, they have to get their supplies from somewhere.
 So either: